 Southern Ocean sea ice feedbacks using an idealized sea ice-mixed layer model (developed during my PhD).

-Novel machine learning techniques to improve Arctic sea ice predictions.
+Novel machine learning techniques to provide spatial seasonal forecasts of Arctic sea ice.

 Antarctic sea ice forecasting.